 There will be two in-class midterm exams as listed in the tentative schedule.
-Each midterms will only cover material seen since the previous midterm (i.e. they will not be cumulative).
+Each midterm will only cover material seen since the previous midterm (i.e. they will not be cumulative).
+Midterms must be proctored in-person, either by myself or via e-Learning.